YasinEhsan/storyboard-streaks/README.md

 ## Alamo
-Overall top 10 from 550+ Capital One Software Engineering Interns competing in a hackathon during onboarding week. <br/> <br/>
+Overall top 10 from 550+ Capital One Software Engineering Interns competing in a hackathon during onboarding week.
+Built using Swift and Python(Flask), SQLite and Zeplin design.<br/> <br/>

 - **Problem** In a world of scale and a battle of margins, small cash businesses are taking the biggest hits with credit card minimums or ATM fees for customer withdrawals.